1977 UEFA Cup final

-The 1977 UEFA Cup Final was played on 4 May 1977 and 18 May 1977 between Italian side Juventus and Spanish side Athletic Club.
+The 1977 UEFA Cup Final was played on 4 May 1977 and 18 May 1977 between Italian side Juventus and Spanish side Athletic Bilbao.
 Juventus won 2-2 on away goals.

 This is the only triumph for an Italian side in an official European tournament without foreign players in its first team squad.
 It also marked Juventus' first title in European football, as well as the first time the UEFA Cup was won by a Southern European club.